masoudd/minimal_ssh_honeypot/README.md

 It works by listening on a non-privileged port (2222 by default) and pretends to be an SSH server.
 When an SSH client connects, it logs the connection details (IP, username, password and SSH clienr version) to stdout and then rejects the login attempt.

+run with --help to see available flags and their default values.

 Basic setup
 -----------